 Course Coordinator: Dr. B. Gatson

-Course Coordinator: Dr. M. Long
+Course Coordinator: Dr. A. Lee

 Course subject matter covers scientific misconduct, safety, data management and bias, human and animal subjects, conflicts of interest, professionalism and peer review.
 Consistent with the recommendations, the course is a combination of lecture, discussion, case study and group exercises.